PhilSwiss/ticmctile/README.md

-       -s, --sprites      export as sprites (FG) instead of tiles (BG) -p, --page         start page (1-3) for tiles/sprites, default is 0 -b, --bank         memory bank (1-7) for TIC-80 PRO version, default is 1 -v, --version      show version info
+       -s, --sprites      export as sprites (FG) instead of tiles (BG) -p, --page         start page (1-3) for tiles/sprites, default is 0 -b, --bank         memory bank (1-7) for TIC-80 PRO version, default is 1 -k, --keep         keep colors of imagefile to adjust the TIC-80 palette -v, --version      show version info
        -h, --help         show this help